Written by Ryan McGuine //

-The term “development” generally refers to the level of well-being that people enjoy, but quantifying well-being is not an easy thing to do.
-The traditional, and still most commonly-used, way to measure and compare levels of well-being across countries is personal income — gross national income (GNI) per capita.
-A country’s GNI is the value of all foreign and domestic goods and services claimed by its residents in a year.
-GNI per capita, then, is the value of a country’s output divided by the number of people.
-Higher values of GNI per capita tends to translate into a higher quality of life.
+The term “development” broadly refers to the level of well-being that people enjoy, but quantifying well-being is not an easy thing to do.
+The traditional way to measure and compare levels of well-being across countries is personal income, measured as gross national income (GNI) per capita, but many attempts have been made to develop more useful metrics.

-One way to think of development is the antithesis of poverty, which the World Bank computes using GNI per capita.
-It defines extreme poverty as an income of $1.90/day or less, and has recently introduced poverty lines of $3.20/day for lower middle-income countries (those with a GNI per capita between $1,006 and $3,955) and $5.50/day for upper middle-income countries (those with a GNI per capita between $3,956 and $12,235).
-These indicators, referred to as “headline” indicators of poverty, simply count the number of people with incomes below the cutoffs.
+One way to think of development is the antithesis of poverty.
+The World Bank defines extreme poverty as an income of $1.90/day or less, and has recently introduced poverty lines of $3.20/day for lower middle-income countries (those with a GNI per capita between $1,006 and $3,955) and $5.50/day for upper middle-income countries (those with a GNI per capita between $3,956 and $12,235).
+These indicators, referred to as “headcount” indicators of poverty, simply count the number of people with incomes below the cutoffs.
 They are relatively easy to measure, but the downside of simple measurement is simple misinterpretation.
 For example, if someone’s income is a few cents above the poverty line, they are not counted, while they are effectively just as well-off as someone making a few cents below the poverty line.

 While indicators based on personal income are indeed useful, many other factors also affect one’s quality of life.
 For example, health and education outcomes matter significantly for quality of life, both because they are directly important to one’s enjoyment of life, and because they indirectly affect one’s ability to produce and consume other goods and services.
 Countries with high personal incomes tend to have high levels of health and education, but this is not always the case.
 There are many examples of countries with high incomes and low levels of health and education, and vice versa.